wojtekerbetowski/erbetowski.pl/source/papers/index.md

 Wojtek leads people to achieve great goals.

 He is contributing to the tech community, influencing its direction, engaging talented people.
 He has a hands on approach, which means organizing, volunteering and speaking at quite few events.

-On daily basis, he is working with teams.
-He engages engineers, encourages best practices, builds environment, that supports effective, collaborative work.
-Hands on approach makes him work with many technologies, languages and practices.
+On daily basis, he is working as CTO at Growbots - one of the fastest growing Polish startups.
+He engages engineers, encourages best practices, and builds ecosystem, that supports effective, collaborative work.

+Favorite weapons are Kanban, Lean, XP, Python, Node.js, JVM, TDD and REST APIs.

 ## Proposals